-‘Sex Education‘ might seem like just an entertaining teen comedy show, but you only need to look a little deeper and you will be able to see a much bigger themed show that tackles a lot issues prevalent in both the teen and adult world.
+‘Sex Education‘ might seem like just an entertaining teen comedy show, but you only need to look a little deeper, and you will be able to see a much bigger-themed show that tackles a lot of issues prevalent in both the teen and adult world.
 The British coming-of-age show deserves to be praised for how it instills notions of body positivity, feminism, sexuality, LGBTQ + relationships, and pretty much everything else in between.
-This raunchy yet relatable comedy takes you through a roller coaster of emotions and if you haven’t seen it yet, you should certainly check it out.
+This raunchy yet relatable comedy takes you through a roller coaster of emotions, and if you haven’t seen it yet, you should certainly check it out.

 With that said, since sex itself is the central theme of the show, we have created a list of all the best sex scenes in Sex Education that you would want to look back on.
-So here’s a list of all the love making scenes from season 1 and season 2 of ‘Sex Education.’
+So here’s a ranked list of the best lovemaking scenes from ‘Sex Education.’

 Sex is misrepresented in a lot of ways on screen, but one thing that pretty much every movie or show gets wrong is the golden moment of “climaxing together.”
 With this scene, ‘Sex Education’ simply shatters this unrealistic parameter and shows the utter realism of how awkward sex can be at times.

 This scene actually caused a bit of a flurry on social media amongst fans and has quite the unexpected climax.
 Episode 3 opens with Maeve’s quirky trailer park neighbors, Cynthia and Jeffrey, deciding to spice up dinner with some lovemaking.
 Soon, the trailer is shaking, the furniture creaking, and the couple is too busy to see their cat sitting close by, observing them.
 The forceful shaking of the trailer loosens a weighty appliance from a high shelf which begins inching forward and invariably falls on poor kitty Jonathan.